ARM-software/abi-aa/aapcs64/aapcs64.rst

 - The marshaling of machine types to produce the final parameter list.

-The mapping from a source language type onto a machine type is specific for each language and is described separately (the C and C++ language bindings are described in `Arm C and C++ Language Mappings`_).
+The mapping from a source language type onto a machine type is specific for each language and is described separately (the C and C++ language bindings are described in `Arm C and C++ language mappings`_).
 The result is an ordered list of arguments that are to be passed to the subroutine.

 For a caller, sufficient stack space to hold stacked argument values is assumed to have been allocated prior to marshaling: in practice the amount of stack space required cannot be known until after the argument marshaling has been completed.
 A callee is permitted to modify any stack space used for receiving parameter values from the caller.